Graphic design

-Due to its interdisciplinary nature, graphic design can be performed in different areas of application: branding, technical and artistic drawing, signage, photography, image and video editing, 3D modeling, animation, programming, among other fields.
+Due to its interdisciplinary nature, graphic design can be performed in different areas of application: branding, technical and artistic drawing, signage, photography, image and video editing, 3D modeling, animation, programming, digital drawing, video creation among other fields.

 Graphic design is a profession, academic discipline and applied art that involves creating visual communications intended to transmit specific messages to social groups, with specific objectives.
 Graphic design is an interdisciplinary branch of design and of the fine arts.
 Its practice involves creativity, innovation and lateral thinking using manual or digital tools, where it is usual to use text and graphics to communicate visually.

 The role of the graphic designer in the communication process is that of the encoder or interpreter of the message.
 They work on the interpretation, ordering, and presentation of visual messages.
 In its nature, design pieces can be philosophical, aesthetic, emotional and political.
 Usually, graphic design uses the aesthetics of typography and the compositional arrangement of the text, ornamentation, and imagery to convey ideas, feelings, and attitudes beyond what language alone expresses.
-The design work can be based on a customer's demand, a demand that ends up being established linguistically, either orally or in writing, that is, that graphic design transforms a linguistic message into a graphic manifestation.
+The design work can be based on a customer's demand, a demand that is established linguistically, either orally or in writing; that is, graphic design transforms a linguistic message into a graphic manifestation.

-Graphic design has, as a field of application, different areas of knowledge focused on any visual communication system.
+Graphic design, as a field of application, encompasses different areas of knowledge focused on visual communication systems.
 For example, it can be applied in advertising strategies, or it can also be applied in the aviation world or space exploration.
 In this sense, in some countries graphic design is related as only associated with the production of sketches and drawings, this is incorrect, since visual communication is a small part of a huge range of types and classes where it can be applied.

 With origins in Antiquity and the Middle Ages, graphic design as applied art was initially linked to the boom of the rise of printing in Europe in the 15th century and the growth of consumer culture in the Industrial Revolution.
 From there it emerged as a distinct profession in the West, closely associated with advertising in the 19th century and its evolution allowed its consolidation in the 20th century.
 Given the rapid and massive growth in information exchange today, the demand for experienced designers is greater than ever, particularly because of the development of new technologies and the need to pay attention to human factors beyond the competence of the engineers who develop them.